ci-compass/cicf/week05-containers-and-debugging/README.md

 The most recent change is at the top and the oldest change is at the bottom.

-We can see the all the containers (whether running or not) with the `-a` option on the `ps` command:
+We can see the all containers (whether running or not) with the `-a` option on the `ps` command:

 ```
 docker ps -a
 ```

-Okay, lets see if the execution envrionment is really restricted:
+Okay, let's see if the execution environment is really restricted:

 ```
 docker run -it hello bash